 I recommend that everyone reads 'Twisted: The Tangled History of Black Hair Culture by Emma Dabiri'.
 It's not just a book about hair—it’s extremely educational on what hair means to people and the injustices people continue to face due to the follicles they were born with.

-One of my dream concepts to shoot is based on the Goddess, Lady Godiva.
+One of my dream concepts is based on the Goddess, Lady Godiva.